This post may contain Affiliate Links - this just means we may earn a few pence for every purchase made through our links

 Top places in the UK for a staycation:

 Devon – We are very lucky that Daddy Vs Work’s parents live in Devon, so when this is all over we have the chance to escape for a bit.
 It is a little bit of a trek from us here, about 4 1/2 hours on a clear run.
 However, you are greeted by gorgeous beaches, beautiful countryside and the fresh air from the south coast.
-There are many beautiful spots in Devon that have activities for everyone.
+There are many beautiful places in Devon that have activities for everyone.
 Just a quick browse on the internet and you could fill your whole stay up with activities.

 Norfolk Broads – If you are after something a little different, how about a boating holiday up and down the Norfolk Broads?
 With 125 miles of navigable waterways, there is space to get back outside and detox away from everyday life and technology.
 There is so much more to it than just the water though, with plenty of nature to be seen.
 Also, there is a great selection of activities and attractions.